Try Practicing Mindfulness for Chronic Pain

 Each patient was only told to use one of the two aforementioned approaches.
 Each of the groups met at approach specific workshops every week for eight weeks.
 These patients were also given ample resources to use their perspective practices at home.

-This research was funded by a branch of the National Institute of Health.
-The agency and the field of medicine in general is coming to understand the vital importance of seeking solutions that do not require medication methods for successfully treating pain.
+This mindfulness research study was funded by a branch of the National Institute of Health.
+The agency and the field of medicine, in general, is coming to understand the vital importance of seeking solutions that do not require medication methods for successfully treating pain.

 From the rising addiction to opioids to the ever-growing list of side effects from engineered drugs, medication is coming at a greater and greater negative cost.
 This is particularly true for pain medicine.